AntoRin/dipress/README.md

 @ApplicationServer(app?: Express.Application)
 ```

-**Initialize express server.
-You can pass in your app with all the basic middlewares like cors, body-parser, etc., or have a basic app created for you.**
+### Initialize express server.
+You can either pass in your app with all the basic middlewares like cors, body-parser, etc., or have a basic app created for you.

+---

 ```ts
 @RestController(routePrefix?: string)
 ```

-**Initialize your controller, either with or without a route prefix.**
+### Initialize your controller, either with or without a route prefix.

+---

 ```ts
 @UseMiddlewares(middlewares: Array<Function>)
 ```

-**Initialize middlewares like "requireAuth" for your controller.**
+### Initialize middlewares like "requireAuth" for your controller.

+---

 ```ts
 @GET(path: string)